Stockholm Travel Guide

 When you visit Stockholm, you will find some top attractions, which tell a lot about the history of Stockholm.

-Culture and museums in Stockholm
+Museums in Stockholm

-Take a boat trip to the Archipelago
+Boat trip to the Archipelago

 Why not take a relaxing boat trip in the archipelago and enjoy the fresh air and the impressive sights of Stockholm from the sea?